byterubpay/byterub-site/_posts/2016-05-22-logs-for-the-kovri-dev-meeting-held-on-2016-05-22.md

 **\<fluffypony>** and forward the kovri site through to it
 **\<fluffypony>** if we feel the need later on we can create a separate site on its own
 **\<meeting-bot> [anonimal]** Ok, sounds good to me.
 Anyone else?
-**\<xmrpromotions>** Of the three options mentioned a separate site that matches the ByteRub site's look and feel may help draw a wider audience than a page on the ByteRub site while at the same time anyone who visits the Kovri page knows that ByteRub is associated with it
+**\<btrpromotions>** Of the three options mentioned a separate site that matches the ByteRub site's look and feel may help draw a wider audience than a page on the ByteRub site while at the same time anyone who visits the Kovri page knows that ByteRub is associated with it
-**\<xmrpromotions>** It seems like a judgement call to me.
+**\<btrpromotions>** It seems like a judgement call to me.
 Either plan sounds reasonable
 **\<fluffypony>** restarting meeting bot
 **\<fluffypony>** in fact, if you want to write up some content for me I'll do it on the plane on Tuesday
 **\<fluffypony>** in fact, I can probably take most of it from the readme
 **\<fluffypony>** in fact, if I say in fact again I'll summon the in-fact-bot
 **\<meeting-bot> [anonimal]** Ok, ideas for content?
 I can blabber but ideas are welcome.
 **\<meeting-bot> [anonimal]** ping in-fact-bot
-**\<xmrpromotions>** Any thoughts on creating a stackexchange proposal for I2P?
+**\<btrpromotions>** Any thoughts on creating a stackexchange proposal for I2P?
 Tor has a page now https://area51.stackexchange.com/proposals/56447/tor and we should be able to reach the commitment stage quickly with the same supporters behind the ByteRub proposal?
-**\<fluffypony>** xmrpromotions: we'd have to run it past zzz, at the very least
+**\<fluffypony>** btrpromotions: we'd have to run it past zzz, at the very least
 **\<meeting-bot> [fluffypony]** zzz ^^
-**\<xmrpromotions>** sorry for off topic idea.
+**\<btrpromotions>** sorry for off topic idea.
 I can table it for later if appropriate
 **\<fluffypony> no I think it's an excellent idea, if the i2p community at large is interested then now is definitely the time
 **\<meeting-bot> [anonimal]** From what I've seen, alot of great ideas come and go through #i2p-dev but it always comes down to resources.
 **\<meeting-bot> [anonimal]** I think we'd all love that but someone will have to take the initiative.
-**\<xmrpromotions>** I will take the initiative on that
+**\<btrpromotions>** I will take the initiative on that
 **\<meeting-bot> [anonimal]** AFAICT all i2p-related dev (including Kovri) is in a bit of a dry spell so, priorities.
 **\<meeting-bot> [anonimal]** I like the idea though.
 **\<fluffypony>** anonimal: the advantage is that we can basically get everyone who's committed to the ByteRub proposal to also back an i2p proposal
 **\<fluffypony>** but now is the time to do so
 **\<fluffypony>** whilst everyone's excited
 **\<meeting-bot> [anonimal]** Ok, so what's the next step?
-**\<xmrpromotions>** If the I2P communty supports it.
+**\<btrpromotions>** If the I2P communty supports it.
 As fluffypony said now is the time as the synergy will help both I2P and ByteRub proposals pass faster for REP related reasons
 **\<fluffypony>** so basically next step on the website is let's get a bit of content and I'll put it together on the plane on Tuesday
 **\<fluffypony>** next step on the StackExchange proposal is to wait for feedback from zzz
-**\<xmrpromotions>** sounds good.
+**\<btrpromotions>** sounds good.
 I wont act until I hear confirmation that zzz is ready to proceed
 **\<meeting-bot> [anonimal]** I dropped a line in #i2p-dev.
 **\<meeting-bot> [anonimal]** We'll see who bites.
 **\<meeting-bot> [anonimal]** Ok, so #46: 1) create content 2) On Tuesday, fluffypony will put something together 3) ETA after that?